pineman/pineman.github.io/notes/notes.md

 * autovacuum tweaks: `WITH (autovacuum_analyze_scale_factor='0.01', autovacuum_analyze_threshold='1000', autovacuum_vacuum_scale_factor='0.01', autovacuum_vacuum_threshold='1000');`, autovacuum_vacuum_cost_delay, maintenance_work_mem
 * multiXact space exhaustion (not just ids!) https://metronome.com/blog/root-cause-analysis-postgresql-multixact-member-exhaustion-incidents-may-2025 - is this untrackable on cloud sql, excepting logs?
 * https://pglocks.org/ and https://leontrolski.github.io/pglockpy.html
+* `select for update` vs `select for no key update` https://goncalo.mendescabrita.com/blog/cross-table-lock/: a KEY is from the perspective of the locked table: "am I changing the columns that make this row a target for other tables' references?" - so the targets of other table's FK constraints

 ## Analytics, CDC
 https://github.com/sequinstream/sequin